-The permittee must maintain a record for snow removal and discharge activities including, but not limited to, the following for each discharge location.
+The licensee must maintain a record for snow removal and discharge activities including, but not limited to, the following for each discharge location.

-- a.
-Changes in development or snow removal practices that may affect the quality or quantity of waste snow discharged. - b.
-The approximate quantity (gallons, cubic yards or other measure) of waste snow discharged per day. - c.
-Reports or observations of floating materials, deposits, changes to navigation or other circumstances that result from the discharge of waste snow. - d.
-A list of best management practices employed to minimize the discharge of pollutants, such as street litter and debris.
+- 1. Changes in development or snow removal practices that may affect the quality or quantity of waste snow discharged. - 2.
+The approximate quantity (gallons, cubic yards or other measure) of waste snow discharged (e.g., disposed at a site) per day.

-A copy of the record of activities must be made available to Department and USEPA staff upon request.
+A copy of the record of activities must be made available to Department staff upon request.